gaoxianglong/encrypt-dog-new/README.md

                    path>] -s=<source file>[,<source file>...]... [-s=<source
                    file>[,<source file>...]...]...
   -a, --encrypt-algorithm=<encryptAlgorithm>
-                     Set the algorithm type to use 3DES encryption algorithm by default.
+                     Set the algorithm type to use DESede encryption algorithm by default.
   -d, --delete       The source file is not deleted after the default operation.
   -e, --encrypt      The default is decryption mode.